ryanpv/ryanpv/README.md

 <p align="center">I am a full-stack developer with a bit more focus for the backend.
 I am located in the Greater Toronto Area of Ontario, Canada.
 I currently work as a Registered Nurse, but currently looking to transition into a full-time software developer.
 I love to solve puzzles, create better user experiences, and enjoy learning new things to improve myself.
 As I embark on this journey of growth and elevate my capabilities, I hope to learn of ways that I can elevate those around me as well.
 Always open to connect and have a chat!</p>

 <h3 align="center">What I'm currently working on:</h3>
-<p align="center">What I'm currently working on:
-I am developing a beauty service app (nail services) for a personal client.
+<p align="center">I am developing a beauty service app (nail services) for a personal client.
 This app aims to provide client users the ability to request, update, and cancel appointments through their own account on the site.
 Admin users will also have additional features/permissions for more control over appointments and the list of services available.
 This project is being built with Typescript ReactJS, Typescript ExpressJS, and PostgreSQL.</p>

 <h3 align="center">Connect with me:</h3>
 <p align="center">